-It is about at this time that Paul Krugman (who is getting to be as good as Samuel Huntington in taking over the Asia Pacific conference circuit) will be advising me to go and take a cold shower.
-East Asian growth to date, he argues, has been driven by extraordinary growth in labour and capital inputs rather than anything at all extraordinary by way of efficiency gains.
-It's been a matter of 'perspiration rather than inspiration', and it simply cannot be sustained at anything like the present rate.
+I've said all that is conventional wisdom, or the prevailing view.
+But it is not the only view around.
+The Stanford economist Paul Krugman has been arguing - most notoriously in his 1994 Foreign Affairs article, "The Myth of Asia's Miracle" - that East Asian growth to date has been driven by extraordinary growth in labour and capital inputs rather than anything at all extraordinary by way of efficiency gains.
+It's been a matter, he says, of 'perspiration rather than inspiration', and it simply cannot be sustained at anything like the present rate.

-There are some elements of Krugman's analysis that are very credible.
-Growth rates in the

-'tigers' - Singapore, Hong Kong, Taiwan, and the ROK - do seem likely to slow down in the medium term, for the kind of reasons that Krugman posits, and their experience may well be a guide to how we read the development path of the new tigers such as Thailand, Malaysia and Indonesia.
-And it is not at all likely that the United States will become a rust belt and bequeath the early 21st century to East Asia: the evidence is that the US is improving its productivity, and continuing to lead the world in key technologies - not least in strategically crucial information technology, where it accounts for 62 per cent of world sales and 40 per cent of world purchases (Japan, by contrast, having only 18 per cent on both sides).
+There are some elements of Krugman's analysis that seem reasonably plausible, although I know that our host tonight, Professor Edward Chen, is a fierce critic of the "total factor productivity" methodology employed by Krugman, arguing that it all depends on how you choose to define and measure what counts as 'labour' and 'capital', and that it is possible to read the available data in a way that attributes a much higher proportion of the growth that has occurred to efficiency.
+But growth rates in the original tigers - Singapore, Taiwan, the ROK and here in Hong Kong - do seem likely to slow down in the medium term, and the experience of these economies may well be a good guide to how we read the development path of the new tigers such as Thailand, Malaysia and Indonesia.
+And I think we can also accept, on current evidence, that it is not at all likely that the United States will become a rust belt, bequeathing the early 21^{st} Century to East Asia: the US is continuing to improve its productivity, and continuing to lead the world in key technologies - not least in strategically crucial information technology, where it accounts for 62 per cent of world sales and 40 per cent of world purchases (Japan, by contrast, having only 18 per cent on both sides).

-But all that acknowledged, there is still no reason to contest the current wisdom that the world's centre of gravity will inevitably shift west across the Pacific.
+But all that acknowledged, there is still no reason whatever to contest the current wisdom that the world's centre of gravity will inevitably shift west across the Pacific.
 This is because the really big hitters of East Asia - Japan and China - loom so large in the total equation.
 China and Japan dwarf the tiger - and new tiger - economies many times over.
-Krugman himself acknowledges that Japan has been 'different', showing in the past high rates of growth in both inputs and efficiency: even if its growth now slows, it is still likely to be sustained over the next decade at a comfortable 2.5 per cent or so, and against the base of being the world's second biggest economy.
+Krugman himself acknowledges that Japan has been 'different', showing in the past high rates of growth in both inputs and efficiency: even if things look rather different now, Japanese growth is still likely to be sustained over the next decade at a comfortable 2.5 per cent or so, and against the base of being the world's second biggest economy.